parthnaik7/selenium-framework/docs/README.md

                                 //   a stale driver from a past test
 ```

-> **Interview answer:** "ThreadLocal creates a variable that is logically separate for each thread.
+> ThreadLocal creates a variable that is logically separate for each thread.
 In `BaseDriver`, every test thread that calls `initDriver()` gets its own WebDriver instance stored in that thread's slot.
-When `getDriver()` is called later in that same thread, it reads its own browser — never another thread's.
+When `getDriver()` is called later in that same thread, it reads its own browser - never another thread's.
 This is what makes parallel TestNG execution safe without synchronisation locks.
-We also call `driverHolder.remove()` in `quitDriver()` — if a thread pool reuses a thread for a new test, it starts with a clean slate rather than a stale browser reference."
+We also call `driverHolder.remove()` in `quitDriver()` - if a thread pool reuses a thread for a new test, it starts with a clean slate rather than a stale browser reference.

 ---